 Case Study

 KSQ, a clinical-stage company, is revolutionizing the treatment of solid tumors with its proprietary CRISPRomics® and CRISPR2® platforms.
-Utilizing MaxCyte’s platforms and support, KSQ is engineering cells for its lead single-edit KSQ-001EX eTIL® program, which is currently in Phase 1 development.
+Utilizing MaxCyte’s platforms and support, KSQ is engineering cells for its single-edit KSQ-001EX eTIL® program, which is currently in phase 1 development.
 The two companies have been collaborating since 2019.

 – Thomas Leitch, Chief Technology Officer